-- 1. Docketing Process.
-Written requests from the public to amend the Comprehensive Plan, the Future Land Use Map, and/or the County Development Regulations together with all relevant supportive or explanatory material as determined to be applicable by staff in the application packet, shall be submitted to the Planning Department.
-The County shall establish a closing date for the acceptance of written requests, and such shall be advertised in accordance with the County's noticing requirements.
-All plan amendment requests shall be docketed for possible consideration for inclusion in the Comprehensive Plan.
-The docketed list of proposed amendments shall be presented to the Planning Commission within 60 days of the closing date.
-The Planning Commission shall make a recommendation to the Board of County Commissioners on whether or not to move forward on consideration of docketed amendments. - 2.
-The Board of County Commissioners, after a recommendation from staff and the Planning Commission, can recommend that an amendment be processed in the current amendment cycle or that the amendment remain on the docket list for future consideration, or that the amendment be denied further consideration. - B. The Board of County Commissioners or County Departments, in consultation with the Board, may initiate amendments to the County Development Regulations at any time. - C. Applications for site specific amendments to the Pend Oreille County Future Land Use Map will include an amendment to the official zoning map of Pend Oreille County.
-Rezone requests that require an amendment to the Comprehensive Plan or the Future Land Use Map shall be processed during the annual comprehensive plan amendment process.

-- D. In general terms, applications for Class 4 permits accepted for processing shall be processed by the County in accordance with the following procedures, unless the Applicant is notified in writing by the Community Development Director: - 1.
-Determination of Complete Application; - 2.
-Distribution of a Notice of Application; - 3.
-Issuance of a SEPA Threshold Determination, if required; - 4.
-Preparation of a staff report and staff recommendation that shall be made available for public review prior to the open record public hearing; - 5.
-An open record public hearing shall be conducted, during which the Applicant shall be given the opportunity to present the proposed amendment, and interested parties shall be allowed to make comments and submit written testimony; - 6.
-Distribution of the proposed amendments to state agencies, as appropriate, for review and comment; - 7.
-The recommendation of the Planning Commission along with a complete copy of the record shall be provided to the Board of County Commissioners for review prior to their decision (if applicable); and - 8.
-Board of County Commissioner review and action.

-xx.14.070 Consolidated Permit Processing.
+- 4. The Board of County Commissioners, after a recommendation from staff and the Planning Commission, can recommend that an amendment be processed in the current amendment cycle or that the amendment remain on the docket list for future consideration, or that the amendment be denied further consideration. - A. The Board of County Commissioners or County Departments, in consultation with the Board, may initiate amendments to the County Development Regulations at any time. - B. Applications for site specific amendments to the Pend Oreille County Future Land Use Map will include an amendment to the official zoning map of Pend Oreille County.
+Rezone requests that require an amendment to the Comprehensive Plan or the Future Land Use Map shall be processed during the annual comprehensive plan amendment process. - C. In general terms, applications for Class 4 permits accepted for processing shall be processed by the County in accordance with the following procedures, unless the Applicant is notified in writing by the Community Development Director: - 5.
+Determination of Complete Application; - 6.
+Distribution of a Notice of Application; - 7.
+Issuance of a SEPA Threshold Determination, if required; - 8.
+Preparation of a staff report and staff recommendation that shall be made available for public review prior to the open record public hearing; - 9.
+An open record public hearing shall be conducted, during which the Applicant shall be given the opportunity to present the proposed amendment, and interested parties shall be allowed to make comments and submit written testimony; - 10.
+Distribution of the proposed amendments to state agencies, as appropriate, for review and comment; - 11.
+The recommendation of the Planning Commission along with a complete copy of the record shall be provided to the Board of County Commissioners for review prior to their decision (if applicable); and - 12.
+Board of County Commissioner review and action. - xx.14.070 Consolidated Permit Processing.
 It is the goal of the County to consolidate the permit processing for projects or development activities that require two or more permits or approvals.
 The Community Development Director shall determine the appropriate means of consolidating the processing of all permits and shall assign the highest-class review classification of the individual permits being sought to the consolidated permit application (with Class 4 being the highest followed by Class 3, 2, and 1).
 This consolidation may include integrating public hearings, establishing unified comment periods, and/or concurrent reviews.
 The Community Development Director is authorized to make modifications to the procedural requirements of this Title in order to effectively consolidate project reviews.